 Essure is a permanent birth control solution that does not involve hormones or an abdominal incision.
 This is the most effective method for tubal ligation available today.
 Virtually painless with essentially no down time.

 This procedure is done through the vagina with local anesthesia or light sedation.
 Patients may return to work the next day.

 (procedure to reduce or eliminate menstrual bleeding)

 Her Option is a safe and effective treatment that uses sub-zero temperatures to diminish the tissue lining the uterus (endometrium).
-It is this tissue that sheds during your period that causes bleeding.
+It is this tissue that sheds during your period and causes bleeding.
 By diminishing most or all of this lining, you periods will be reduced or eliminated.

 This procedure takes up to 30 minutes and most women can return to normal activities the next day.

-Lets your doctor examine the cervix and vaginal walls in more detail through a special magnifying device called colposcopy.
+Lets your doctor examine the cervix and vaginal walls in more detail through a special magnifying device called a colposcope.
 It can detect problems of the cervix that cannot be seen with the eye alone.
 If an area of abnormal cells is seen, your doctor may decide that a biopsy is needed.
 This is normally done when a Pap test result shows abnormal changes in the cells of the cervix.